Amutha37/fullstackopen/part5/bloglist-frontend/README.md

 ### Getting Started with Cypress

-E2E library Cypress has become popular within the last year.
+"E2E library Cypress has become popular within the last year.
 Cypress is exceptionally easy to use, and when compared to Selenium, for example, it requires a lot less hassle and headache.
 Its operating principle is radically different than most E2E testing libraries, because Cypress tests are run completely within the browser.
-Other libraries run the tests in a Node-process, which is connected to the browser through an API.
+Other libraries run the tests in a Node-process, which is connected to the browser through an API."

 <details>
 <summary>